Canadian Broadcasting Corporation: Radio

 CBC Radio also operated two shortwave services.
 The first, Radio Nord Québec, broadcast domestically to Northern Quebec on a static frequency of 9.625 MHz; and the other, Radio Canada International, provided broadcasts to the United States and around the world in eight languages.
 Both shortwave services were shut down in 2012 due to budget cuts; the Sackville transmitter site was dismantled in 2014.
 Additionally, the Radio One stations in St. John's and Vancouver operated shortwave relay transmitters, broadcasting at 6.16 MHz.
 Some have suggested that CBC/Radio-Canada create a new high-power shortwave digital radio service for more effective coverage of isolated areas.

 In November 2004, the CBC, in partnership with Standard Broadcasting and Sirius Satellite Radio, applied to the Canadian Radio-television and Telecommunications Commission (CRTC) for a licence to introduce satellite radio service to Canada.
 The CRTC approved the subscription radio application, as well as two others for satellite radio service, on June 16, 2005.
 Sirius Canada launched on December 1, 2005, with a number of CBC Radio channels, including the new services CBC Radio 3 and Bande à part.
-The CBC once owned a stake in Sirius XM Canada, but exited from ownership following a reorganization announced in 2016.
+The CBC once owned a stake in SiriusXM Canada, but exited from ownership following a reorganization announced in 2016.

 In some areas, especially national or provincial parks, the CBC also operates an AM or FM transmitter rebroadcasting weather alerts from the Meteorological Service of Canada's Weatheradio Canada service.